aertslab/pySCENIC/README.rst

 -----------------------------

 pySCENIC is available to use with both Docker and Singularity, and tool usage from a container is similar to that of the command line interface.
-Note that the feather databases, transcription factors, and motif annotation databases need to be accessible to the container.
+Note that the feather databases, transcription factors, and motif annotation databases need to be accessible to the container via a mounted volume.
-In the below examples, separate mounts are created for the input, output, and databases directories.
+In the below examples, a single volume mount is used for simplicity, which will contains the input, output, and databases files.

 Docker
 ~~~~~~

-Docker images are available from `Docker Hub`_.
+Docker images are available from `Docker Hub`_, and can be obtained by running :code:`docker pull aertslab/pyscenic:[version]`, with the version tag as the latest release.

-To run pySCENIC in Docker, use the following three steps.
+To run pySCENIC using Docker, use the following three steps.
 A mount point (or more than one) needs to be specified, which contains the input data and necessary resources).

 .. code-block:: bash

     docker run \
         -v /path/to/data:/scenicdata \
-        aertslab/pyscenic pyscenic grn \
+        aertslab/pyscenic:[version] pyscenic grn \
             --num_workers 6 \
             -o /scenicdata/expr_mat.adjacencies.tsv \
             /scenicdata/expr_mat.tsv \